FreeRADIUS/wiki.freeradius.org/building/Solaris.md

 This works on most Solaris systems.
 You will need to have a compiler installed, and libraries for any services you intend to use.
 (OpenSSL, LDAP, Oracle, etc.)

 ## Building/Installing
 ### Method 1

-I am quite pleased to report I have, with minimal discomfort, version 1.1.3 running on Solaris 10 (sparc).
 These instructions should also work on Solaris 10 (x86_64) with minimal changes.

-The source actually compiles perfectly once OS dependencies etc. are met.
+The source compiles perfectly once OS dependencies etc. are met.
+The main additional modules compiled here were ``rlm_ldap`` and ``rlm_sql`.`
-I will share a few tips here for any who may be attempting the same.
-My main goal was LDAP functionality.
-Other bells and whistles might require additional steps.

 #### Solaris System Headers
 Solaris 10 will likely require you to fix the system headers.

 http://sunfreeware.com/indexsparc10.html